How Do I Choose The Right Knife Size For My Hand And Cooking Style?

 If you prefer to keep your knives stored in a drawer or a knife roll, make sure that the size of the knife, including the length of the blade, allows for easy and safe storage without damaging other utensils or presenting a safety hazard.

-See also What Are The Uses Of A Nakiri Knife In Japanese Cuisine?
+See also What Are The Advantages Of Using A Flexible Boning Knife?

 Testing and Trying Different Knives